sbt/sbt-unidoc/README.md

 how to publish genjavadoc instead of scaladoc
 ---------------------------------------------

-1. Add `genjavadocExtraSettings` to the child projects.
+1. Enable `PublishJavadocPlugin` in child projects.

 This will substitute the `packageDoc in Compile` with `packageDoc in Genjavadoc` to use the enhanced Javadoc.

 how to unify both Scaladoc and Javadoc
 --------------------------------------

-1. Add `genjavadocSettings` (or `genjavadocExtraSettings`) to child projects' settings.
+1. Enable `GenJavadocPlugin` (or `PublishJavadocPlugin`) in child projects.
-2. Add `scalaJavaUnidocSettings` to the root project's settings.
+2. Enable `ScalaUnidocPlugin` and `JavaUnidocPlugin` in the root project.

 This combines both Scala unidoc settings and Java unidoc settings.
 Run `unidoc` from the root project to execute both.